edamontology/edammap/docs/api.rst

         withoutPathScore
           If parentWeight_ and pathWeight_ are above ``0``, then the non path enriched score will be stored here.
 Otherwise will have negative value.
         _`score`
-          Final score of the match
+          Final score of the match (to edamUriReplaced_, if it exists, or to edamUri_ otherwise) _`test`
-      _`test`
         ``"tp"``, if term was matched and also specified as existing annotation in the query; ``"fp"``, if term was matched, but not specified as existing annotation in query; ``"fn"``, if term was not matched, but was specified as existing annotation in query
     _`operation`